mrichar1/jsonapi-vuex/README.md

 #### RESTful actions

-These actions take 2 arguments: the path/object to be acted on, and an (optional) [`axios` config object](https://github.com/axios/axios#request-config).
+Actions are dispatched via `this.$store.dispatch`.
+As this project is used as a module, the first parameter to `dispatch` is of the form `module/action`, e.g. `jv/get`.
+The second parameter to `dispatch` is passed on to the action.

+Actions take 2 arguments:

 The first argument is an object containing [restructured data](#restructured-data).

-_Note_ - Since the `dispatch` method can only accept a single argument, if both arguments are used, the argument must be an array.

-The first argument is an object containing [restructured data](#restructured-data).
-Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a URL to fetch (relative to `axios` `baseURL` (if set) leading slash is optional).
+Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a URL to fetch, relative to the value of `axios` `baseURL` (if set).
+The leading slash is optional.
 This means you don't need to create an 'empty' restructured data object to get or delete a record.

+The second argument is an (optional) [`axios` config object](https://github.com/axios/axios#request-config).
+This is used to configure `axios`, most commonly used for adding like headers, URL parameters etc.

+_Note_ - The way Vuex is designed, `dispatch` can only accept 2 parameters.
+If passing 2 arguments to the action (i.e adding axios config), the arguments must be passed in an array.

-_Note_ - The `get` action differs in that it returns the results of the action, rather than querying the store for the requested item/collection.
+_Note_ - The return value of the `get` action differs in that it returns the results of the action, rather than querying the store for the requested item/collection.
 This is because the `get` may be a partial or filtered request, returning only a subset of the item/collection.
 This means that if you use these results, later updates to the stores will not be reflected.
 If you want to query the store, then use the `get` getter once the action has returned.

 Some examples: